 Mortar and pestle

-It is effortless to see how you can grind coffee beans with a hand mincer.
-In fact, it is suitable for French press, Turkish, and cold brew.
+Seeing how you can grind coffee beans with a hand mincer is effortless.
+It is suitable for French press, Turkish, and cold brew.
 Follow the steps below to do a decent job with it:

 - Measure out your coffee.
 Measure only the amount of coffee you need to brew with.